 Payday HCM experienced this directly.
 Their customer support team was handling 200+ emails per day across 5 inboxes with no systematic way to track who was responding to what.
 Response times had crept to nearly 5 hours, more than double their 2-hour SLA and management had no visibility into the problem because there was no centralized view.
 The moment they switched to a shared mailbox and connected Email Meter, the issue became visible.
 Within months, response times dropped by 71%.

 Marda Management tells a similar story.
 CEO Marla Coffin describes the transition point clearly: "As the company grew and expanded we realized we had really lost visibility.
 We couldn't gut-check how fast we were getting back to people anymore.
 When we were just 1-5 people I at least felt like I had a handle on it, but when we became 10, 20, 50, I realized it was impossible to keep track of."
-Read the full Marda Management story.

 The cost of staying on a distribution list too long is not just inefficiency.
 It is missed SLAs, duplicate responses, and clients who email twice because no one replied the first time.

-Difference between shared mailbox and distribution list
+What is the difference between a shared mailbox and a distribution list?

 This is the question most teams ask when setting up team email for the first time.
 The difference is not just about how emails are delivered, it is about what happens after the email arrives.